d2s/Documentation/docs/ssh.md

 * `Scp dsa` - copy and paste command
   * the command `/usr/bin/scp /Volumes/Home/thomas/.ssh/id_dsa.pub thomas@10.0.0.58:.ssh/authorized_keys2` copy the dsa public key `~/.ssh/id_dsa.pub` to remote server as file `~/.ssh/authorized_keys2`

-After public key(s) are copied it is important to set correct permissions on remote files.
+After public key(s) are copied it is important to set correct permissions on remote public key files.

 * `Check rsa` - selecting button set correct mode on file and catalog (see [passwordless](PasswordlessLogin.md) login) and executes a remote `ls -al` to list file with permissions
 * `Check dsa` - as above but for the dsa public key

 ![ssh](screenshots/master/ssh/ssh3.png)

+`chmod 600` means owner can read and write file. `chmod 700` means owner can read, write and execute